 Mike leads Charles River’s Socio-Cognitive Systems Division, which includes a portfolio of R&D and technology transition efforts that cover socio-cultural modeling, human performance assessment, human sensing, and the development of software to support intelligence analysis and influence operations.
 Mike works closely with the Principal Investigators and Software Leads within the division to ensure the effective technical development of innovative ideas, from their earliest conceptual stages to their maturation as complete products tailored to user needs.
 With his leadership, the division addresses a variety of application domains and Government customers (e.g., DARPA, IARPA, SOCOM, OSD, ONR, CERDEC I2WD, ARL, AFRL, AFOSR).
 He has ten years of experience leading efforts of varying size and scope, achieving collaborative success through partnership with academia, large businesses and other small businesses.
 He has directly served as a Principal Investigator on efforts in a variety of domains, including support for tactical intelligence collection, and sensor-based human performance assessment.
 He received his MEng degree from MIT in 2006, researching the construction of social networks from sensor network data with Prof. Samuel Madden, and a BS degree from MIT.

-Sam focuses on maximizing the value Charles River provides to customers while increasing efficiencies by providing consultation to internal organizations with strategic, operational, and tactical guidance on business processes and systems.
-In addition, Sam oversees Charles River's Proposal, Project, and Process Improvement Management Office (P3MO), which supports key infrastructure projects within the corporation.
-Sam’s area of expertise is centered in Systems Engineering principles applied to advanced research and development of data centric intelligent systems.
-Since 2003, Sam has led research and development projects, with a particular emphasis on program management (e.g., scheduling, staffing, contract management) in recent years.
-Throughout his career, Sam has concentrated on modeling and simulation and business intelligence technologies in multiple domains including military intelligence and training technologies.
-In addition, Sam holds a strong research interest in emergent properties in complex systems and the design process to support change-resistant, evolvable organizations.
-He received his BS in Computer Science from Stonehill College.
+Sam leads process and infrastructure improvement across the organization, focusing on maximizing the value Charles River provides to customers while increasing efficiency.
+He also provides prescriptive and predictive business intelligence analytics pertaining to sales operations, business capture, and project execution; providing consultation to internal organizations with strategic, operational, and tactical guidance on business processes and systems.
+In addition, Sam oversees Charles River's Operations Support Services (OSS) group, which provides marketing, capture, and project execution services to the scientists, engineers, and management within the corporation.
+His area of expertise is centered in Systems Engineering principles applied to advanced research and development of data centric intelligent systems.
+Since 2003, he has led research and development projects, with a particular emphasis on program management in recent years.
+He received his B.S. in Computer Science from Stonehill College.